 Unless otherwise determined by the Committee, if a participant's employment or engagement with the Corporation or a subsidiary ceases as a result of the participant's death or, in the case of an employee, the incurrence of a disability, a pro rata portion of the unvested RSUs, PSUs and DSUs (and related Dividend Equivalents, if applicable) held by the participant will vest.
-The number of unvested RSUs and DSUs (and related Dividend Equivalents, if applicable) that will vest will be based on the number of days elapsed between the applicable date of grant and the termination date and the number of PSUs (and related Dividend Equivalents, if applicable) that will vest will be based on the termined by the Committee.
+The number of unvested RSUs and DSUs (and related Dividend Equivalents, if applicable) that will vest will be based on the number of days elapsed between the applicable date of grant and the termination date and the number of PSUs (and related Dividend Equivalents, if applicable) that will vest will be based on the further Equivalents, if applicable) that will vest will be based on performance achieved up to the termination date as determined by the Committee.
 All remaining unvested RSUs, PSUs and DSUs (and related Dividend Equivalents, if applicable) shall automatically terminate on the termination date.
-The participant (or the participant's legal representative) may, within twelve (12) months after the participant's vested RSUs, PSUs and DSUs (and related Dividend Equivalents, if applicable).
-At the end of such 12-month period (or such shorter period as is remaining in the term of the Awards), any outstanding RSUs, PSUs and DSUs (and related Dividend Equivalents, if applicable) shall automatically terminates.
+The participant (or the participant's legal representative) may, within twelve (12) months after the participant's termination date or date of death (or such shorter period as is remaining in the term of the Awards), elect to settle the participant's vested RSUs, PSUs and DSUs (and related Dividend Equivalents, if applicable).
+At the end of such 12-month period (or such shorter period as is remaining in the term of the Awards), any outstanding RSUs, PSUs and DSUs (and related Dividend Equivalents, if applicable) shall automatically terminate.